8r14z/coding-interview-prep/README.md

 # USE Fibonacci heap to make the update O(1) and O(logN) for extracting
 # so the complexity if using Fi heap is O(VlogV + E)
 # https://en.wikipedia.org/wiki/Fibonacci_heap
+# the above assumes the graph is reprepsented adjacency list. adjacency matrix will make it V^2
 ```

 ### 17. Bellmean-Ford